 8. The board may invite guests and other representatives of members, of associate organizations and of contributors to attend the general assembly.

-1. The general assemblies shall be called by the board.
-The call shall be made in writing to the addresses of the members; The convening period shall be at least eight (8) days.
+1. The general assemblies shall be convened by the board.
+The convocation shall be made in writing to the addresses of the members.

-2. The convening notice shall state the subjects to be discussed.
+2. The notice convening the meeting shall state the subjects to be discussed.

 2. The standing committees are:

 - The Technology and Research Committee (TRC)

 - The Education Committee (EC)

 - The Awards Committee (AC)